asyncapi/parser-js/.changeset/bubble-beach.md

 "@asyncapi/multi-parser": patch
 ---

-Adding the Way the generator is imported in Nunjucks filter.
+Updated the method of importing the generator in the Nunjucks filter.
+Standardized the import of different parser functions.